Career Working Group

 Career Working Groups meet weekly and participants are expected to attend ALL sessions.
 Participation is free, but space is limited and attendees are selected through a competitive application process.
 Career Working Groups are offered for master's and doctoral students on a rotating basis.

-The next Career Working Group for Master's Students will meet on Wednesdays from January 7 – January 28, 2026.
-The application cycle has how closed.
+The next Career Working Group for Doctoral Students will meet on Wednesdays from May 20 - June 24, 2026.
+The application can be found in the Doctoral Session section below - apply by May 4 for priority consideration.

-The next Career Working Group for Doctoral Students will take place in summer 2026.
-Check back in late spring for details about our Summer 2026 group!
+The next Career Working Group for Master's Students will take place in fall 2026.

 “The Career Working Group provided the motivation and tools I needed to prepare for the first steps of the job search process.
 I appreciated the accountability and sense of community that the group fostered.”